soar-telescope/goodman_pipeline/_sources/README.txt

 ====================================

 **WARNING** This code is being developed and is not ready for scientific use.
-Always check the branch **other than master**.
+Always check the branch **standard** which is the one where the latest version is.

-If you are interested in this software
+If you are interested in this software please contact me.

-The Goodman High Throughput Spectrograph is an imaging spectrograph if you wish to know more about the instrument please check the `SOAR website <http://www.ctio.noao.edu/soar/content/goodman-high-throughput-spectrograph>`__
+The Goodman High Throughput Spectrograph is an imaging spectrograph operating in the SOAR Observatory, Chile.
+If you wish to know more about the instrument please check the `SOAR website <http://www.ctio.noao.edu/soar/content/goodman-high-throughput-spectrograph>`__

 To see full documentation please go to the GitHub hosted site for